SESMG/SESMG/docs/index.rst

 What is the SESMG?
 -------------------------

 The Spreadsheet Energy System Model Generator (SESMG) is a tool for modeling and optimizing energy systems with a focus on urban systems.
-The SESMG is easyily accessible as it comes with a browser-based graphical user interface, spreadsheets to provide data entry, and detailed documentation on how to use it. **Programming skills are not required** for the installation or application of the tool.
+The SESMG is easily accessible as it comes with a browser-based graphical user interface, spreadsheets to provide data entry, and detailed documentation on how to use it. **Programming skills are not required** for the installation or application of the tool.
 The SESMG includes **advanced modeling features** such as the application of the **multi-energy system (MES)** approach, **multi-objective optimization**, model-based methods for **reducing computational requirements**, and **automated conceptualization and result processing** of urban energy systems with high spatial resolution.
 Due to its accessibility and the applied modeling methods, urban energy systems can be modeled and optimized with comparatively low effort. [#FN1]_

 .. figure:: images/SESMG_principle.png